-6 Wren Society, vii., 187, 188, 189.
-The following year Smoote was paid £294 for work at St. James' Palace.
+6 Wren Society, vii., 187, 188, 189. ,The following year Smoote was paid £294 for work at St. James' Palace.
 [Ibid, 214.]
 He does not appear to have been a member of the Masons' Company.

-7 Printed in Wren Society vii., 140, 141.
+- 7 Printed in Wren Society vii., 140, 141.

-8 See The Mediaval Mason, 192-194.
+- 8 See The Mediaval Mason, 192-194.

-9 See Williams, loc. cit.
+- 9 See Williams, loc. cit.

-10 See our paper, "London Bridge and its Builders."
-A.Q.C., vol. xlvii.
+- 10 See our paper, "London Bridge and its Builders," A.Q.C., vol. xlvii.

-from that fact, we know very little about him.1 From August, 1672, to July, 1673, Thomas Cartwright was chief mason at the Bridge and his apprentice Samuel Ward2 worked there with him.
-At the same time he was engaged on various contracts for the erection of municipal buildings and city churches3; it was perhaps for that reason that he gave up the appointment within a year in favour of his son Joseph Cartwright,4 who held it for some eleven years from July, 1673, to June, 1684.
+from that fact, we know very little about him.'
+From August, 1672, to July, 1673, Thomas Cartwright was chief mason at the Bridge and his apprentice Samuel Ward2 worked there with him.
+At the same time he was engaged on various contracts for the erection of municipal buildings and city churches3; it was perhaps for that reason that he gave up the appointment within a year in favour of his son Joseph Cartwright, ' who held it for some eleven years from July, 1673, to June, 1684.
 As he was only made free by patrimony in June, 1673, it may be that his father took the post temporarily in August, 1672, with the object of occupying it until his son was qualified to hold it.
 In June, 1684, Thomas Wise succeeded Joseph Cartwright, and a Thomas Wise was still Master Mason at the Bridge at the end of September, 1694.
 Although there is no definite evidence in the Bridge Accounts to show whether the Thomas Wise of

-Mason at the Bridge at the end of September, 1644.
-Although there is no definite evidence in the Bridge Accounts to show whether the Thomas Wise of 1 George Dowsewell's early career is a complete blank to us; we can find no trace of him before his name appears in the Bridge Accounts in February, 1660/1.
+1 George Dowsewell's early career is a complete blank to us; we can find no trace of him before his name appears in the Bridge Accounts in February, 1660/1.
 When entries in the Quarterage Book begin, in 1663, he was a member of the Court of Assistants.
-He was Warden in 1664-5 and Master in 1666-67 during the Great Fire; his connection with the Bridge enabled him to provide a place of sale keeping for the Company records, etc., and in due course the Company presented him with a pair of gloves (costing 20/-) in appreciation of "his care in preserving the Company's writings and goods in the late dreadful time of frec."
-In 1670 he lort the Company factore of revenue of the rebuilding of Mason's Hall, so that he must have had some source of revenue of the rebuilding of Mason's Hall, so that he must have had some source of revenue of the rebuilding of Mason's Hall, so that he must have had some source of revenue of a both account of 1068, and thou apprentices in the late 1660 and tony apprentices in the late 1660 memory of the rebuilding of Mason's Hall, so that he must have had some source of revenue of the rebuilding of Mason's Hall, so that he must have had some source of revenue of the organ John Baker, free 5th November, 1665, and November, 1666, and November, 1667.
-The george Dowsewell was made free by patrimouy in January, 1672/8 (died 1675); David Farmer, "take appr. of Geo.
-Dowsewell was made free to 1675; Robert Simonds and Richard Curtis, late apprentices to George Dowsewell, "a drewards turned over to Joshua Marshall" were made free on 28th June, 1677.
-The Quarterage Borethice to Damia Chaloner in 1631-32 and turned prior to 1663, an Assistant in 1668, Warden in 1671, 1050 and Haster in 1673 and again 1691.
-He was still a member of the Court.
-(Thomas Cartwright, junior, was apprenticed to his father 21st January, 1672/8.
-He became a Assistant duri
+He was Warden in 1664-5 and Master in 1666-67 during the Great Fire; his connection with the Bridge enabled him to provide a place of safe keeping for the Company's records, etc., and in due course the Company presented him with a pair of gloves (costing 20/-) in appreciation of "his care in preserving the Company's writings and goods in the late dreadful time of fire."
+In 1670 he lent the Company £500 to finance the rebuilding of Mason's Hall, so that he must have had some source of revenue other than his wage and fee at the Bridge, and any profit accruing to him from finance the rebuilding of Mason's Hall, so that he must have had some source of revenue other than his wage and fee at the Bridge, and any profit accruing to him from the employment of two apprentices in the early 1660's (John Purser, free 22nd May, 1668, and John Baker, free 5th November, 1668) and four apprentices in the late 1660's-though presumably not more than three at once-his son John Dowsewell and Richard Curtis each bound 29th November, 1667; Robert Symonds and David Farmer, each bound 22nd June, 1668.
+John Dowsewell was made free by patrimony in January, 1672/3 (died 1675); David Farmer "late appr. of Geo.
+Dowsewell " was made free 29th June, 1675; Robert Simonds and Richard Curtis, late apprentices to George Dowsewell, "afterwards turned over to Joshua Marshall" were made free on 28th June, 1677.
+The Quarterage Book shows that George Dowsewell died in 1672.
+2 Samuel Ward, son of John Ward of Burford, Oxfordshire, mason, was apprenticed to Thomas Cartwright for seven years from 14th January, 1667/8.
+He was made free 18th January, 1675/6.